axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng.8.md

 - `--default-modules`

     A comma-separated list of the modules that are loaded automatically.
-Modules not loaded automatically can be loaded by including the `@module <modulename>` statement in the {{% param "product.ose" %}} configuration file.
-Available only in {{% param "product.ose" %}} version 4.1 and later.
+Modules not loaded automatically can be loaded by including the `@module <modulename>` statement in the {{% param "product.abbrev" %}} configuration file.
+Available only in {{% param "product.abbrev" %}} version 4.1 and later.

 - `--enable-core`

-    Enable {{% param "product.ose" %}} to write core files in case of a crash to help support and debugging.
+    Enable {{% param "product.abbrev" %}} to write core files in case of a crash to help support and debugging.

 - `--fd-limit <number>`